NBISweden/workshop-genome_annotation/labs/find_all_evidence.md

 :mortar_board: **ENA:**
 In Europe, EMBL-EBI provides access to SRA through the European Nucleotide Archive (ENA).
 Go to [ENA website](https://www.ebi.ac.uk/ena).

-:question: How many paired illumina HiSeq 4000 runs are available.
+:question: How many paired illumina HiSeq 4000 runs are available?

 <details>
 <summary>:key: Click to see how to get the answer.</summary>